gurbir-a/gurbir-a.github.io/_pages/about.md

 During undergrad at IIT Bombay, I explored a mix of problems: searching for dark-matter signatures in dwarf spheroidal galaxies with Fermi-LAT data; forecasting thunderstorms via time-series analysis of KUMODeS II measurements; studying the entanglement structure of AKLT models; and numerically analyzing the ringdown of a black hole.
 That last project earned me an Undergraduate Research Award, and I wrote an accessible introduction for Resonance.

 Off-hours, I’m grinding Destiny 2 speedruns—tweaking routes, theorycrafting, and celebrating when a PB drops.
+I love learning about aviation-one of my favorite activities is plane spotting.
 I also cook a lot of Indian food, and I bike on weekends to reset.

 I’m excited to bring this toolkit to markets and large-scale data problems—partnering with researchers and engineers and iterating quickly from idea to impact.
 You can reach out to me on LinkedIn by clicking the link at the bottom of the page.